mrap/SwiftJSONParser/README.md

 }
 ```

-And now your a badass.
+And now you're a badass.
 Enjoy.